gomi42/ShapeConverter/README.md

 ##### More features

-* the generated data do not contain any transformations
+* the generated data do not contain any transformations (one of the main goals of the ShapeConverter's generated code)
+* clipping regions are removed if possible or at least minimized and optimized
+* normalize the coordinates to the range 0..100 (default) to decouple the generated data from the designer's coordinate space
 * selectively deselect parts of the shape if the shape consists of multiple shapes
-* clipping regions are removed if possible or at least minimized and optimized
-* single executable
 * show a background checkboard to verify transparencies of the shape
-* normalize the coordinates to the range 0..100 (default) to decouple the generated data from the designer's coordinate space
+* drag & drop a file
+* reverse engineer a given stream geometry in the Stream tab
+* single executable, no installation required

 ##### Export